Using the Mako Server

 acmebot.configure(email,domains,op)

-The 'configure' function in combination with acmedns.auto() may be used as an alternative to using the Let's encrypt configuration option in mako.conf.
+The 'configure' function, combined with acmedns.auto(), can be used as an alternative to the Let's Encrypt configuration option in mako.conf.
 The function configures acmebot and prepares the module for automatic certificate renewal.

 Parameters: